 Wiring the New Outlet

 As you may know, GFCI outlet has five different connectors for different purposes.
 It is important for you to know which connector is used for what.
+You can also use a soldering machine for connecting the wires without any risk of loose connection.
+Click here to know more about soldering iron.

 - The ground screw connects to the ground wires which are coming and going to the box